Shane Parker (speedway rider): Australia

 Parker finished second to Ryan Sullivan in the 1996 SA Championship at North Arm before going on to finish 10th in the 1996 Australian Championship at the Newcastle Showgrounds.
 He again finished second to Sullivan in the 1997 SA title and went on to finish 6th in the Australian Championship at the Brisbane Exhibition Ground.
 In the 1998 Aussie title in Murray Bridge, Parker finished in 9th place.
 His next ride in the Australian Championship came in 2001 at Murray Bridge when he finished 5th to qualify for the Overseas Final in Poole, England where he would finish in 14th place.
 That year he had won his third South Australian championship at the new Gillman Speedway (which had replaced North Arm when it closed in 1997), and backed up to win his fourth state title at Gillman in 2002.

 Great Britain and Europe

 Shane Parker started riding overseas in 1990 at the age of 20.
 He raced for Elite League team the Ipswich Witches who he would win the Elite League Fours in 1991.
-He won the Scottish Open Championship in 1996, was the Elite League KO Cup Winner in 2001 with the Peterborough Panthers and the Premier League Pairs Winner in both 2005 and 2006 while riding for the Glasgow Tigers.
+In 1995, he rode for Middlesbrough ans was named their team captain.
+He won the Scottish Open Championship in 1996, was the Elite League KO Cup Winner in 2001 with the Peterborough Panthers.

+In 2005, he won the Premier League Pairs Championship partnering George Štancl for Glasgow Tigers, during the 2005 Premier League speedway season.
+He would win it again for Glasgow in 2006, partnering Danny Bird during the 2006 Premier League speedway season.

 In Europe Parker rode for teams in Poland and Sweden.
 He won the European Speedway Club Champions' Cup as part of Polish team Polonia Bydgoszcz in 1999 and was Swedish Div II Champion with Piraterna in 2003.